-1 Non-credit college-prep reading, writing, and/or math courses may also be required, depending on placement test scores.
-Contact an adviser for more details.
+1 Non-credit college-prep reading, writing, and/or math courses may also be required (including MAT 1033, which is a credit course, but does not count as a Gordon Rule math course) depending on placement test scores.
+Contact an advisor for more details.